hneemann/yagi/README.md

 them correctly:

 1. [gen](https://clipperhouse.github.io/gen/)
-   `gen` is a tool which helps you to generate code from a template.
+   is a tool which helps you to generate code from a template.
 You have to implement this template in Go.
    To add a new template you have to implement the `TypeWriter`-interface.
 This interface has a method with takes a `io.Writer` and the information about the concrete type as an argument.
    To this `io.Writer` you have to write the generated concrete code.
    So creating a template is expensive and the templates are hard to test.

 2. [genny](https://github.com/cheekybits/genny/)
-   `genny` is also a tool to handle templates.
+   is also a tool to handle templates.
 With `genny` a template is a simple go file.
 So it is very cheap to create and maintain.
 This go file has no extension's which break the code.
    So the template can be compiled and tested in a idiomatic way.
    But it uses a simple text based search and replace technique to create the concrete types.
-So the template author has to take care about the names of the types and functions, in a way that the generated code is working as expected.
+So the template author has to take care about the names of the types and functions, to get the generated code working as expected.
    At the end the code looks somewhat strange.

 3. [gonerics](http://bouk.co/blog/idiomatic-generics-in-go/)
-   `goneric` uses the go packages `go/parser` and `go/ast` to parse a go file.
+   uses the go packages `go/parser` and `go/ast` to parse a go file.
    The created ast is traversed and the generic types are renamed to the concrete types.
    The templates are using simple names like 'T' or 'U' which a renamed by traversing the ast.
    But the names of structs and functions are not touched.
 So if you want to generate code for more then one type